Our customers and consumers can be certain that our products are safe when used as intended.

 - All raw materials and finished products are subjected to numerous assessments and tests to ensure a high level of safety during production, use and disposal.
 This is based on ensuring compliance with legal regulations and farther-reaching Henkel standards.

-- The safety of chemical substances used in products is the topic of controversial debate in the public domain by some stakeholders.
-Scientists and the general public often take different views regarding the risks that chemical substances might pose.
+- Scientists and the general public often take different views regarding the risks that chemical substances might pose.
 There are many reasons for this.

 - Particularly often, we see that a direct link is made between the potential hazard a substance may have for humans or the environment and the ensuing risk, without taking into account the extent to which humans or the environment are actually exposed to that substance.

 - It is our view that a differentiation must be made between hazard and risk, and is in fact essential to ensure that safety assessments of ingredients will reflect reality.

 Extensive testing and evaluation

 Henkel makes great efforts to ensure the safety of our products for people and the environment.
 We consider this to be an essential part of operating our business in an ethically and legally appropriate manner and an important element of building and maintaining trust in our products.
 Our raw materials and finished products are therefore subjected to extensive testing and evaluation prior to being launched on the market.
 The tests and evaluations are based on recognized scientific methods resulting in a high level of safety in the production, application and disposal of our products.
 In addition to that, we conduct safety assessments for new products and technologies.
 Such assessments form the basis for determining the necessary precautionary measures, which we update as necessary when new scientific data become available.
 Around the world, we have expert teams from product development and product safety who are engaged in these strict tests and evaluations.